adrialfonso/safestream/README.md

 # safestream
-A secure, decentralized chat using WebRTC with end-to-end encryption for private communication, no intermediaries.
+A WebRTC chat application with end-to-end encryption for private communication, no intermediaries after signaling.